true-myth/true-myth/README.md

 If you forget that check, or simply assume, "Look, I'll *never* call this without including the argument," eventually you or someone else will get it wrong.
 Usually somewhere far away from the actual invocation of `doAThing`, so that it's not obvious why that value ended up being `null` there.

-TypeScript and Flow take us a big step in that direction, so long as our type annotations are good enough.
+TypeScript takes us a big step in that direction, so long as our type annotations are good enough.
 (Use of `any` will leave us sad, though.)
 We can specify that type *may* be present, using the [maybe]/[optional] annotation.
 This at least helps keep us honest.
 But we still end up writing a ton of repeated boilerplate to deal with this problem.
 Rather than just handling it once and being done with it, we play a never-ending game of whack-a-mole.
 We must be constantly vigilant and proactive so that our users don't get into broken error states.

 [maybe]: https://flow.org/en/docs/types/maybe/
 [optional]: http://www.typescriptlang.org/docs/handbook/interfaces.html#optional-properties